nurpax/petmate/docs/index.md

 - Linux: `$XDG_CONFIG_HOME/Petmate` or `~/.config/Petmate`

 ## Release history

+Petmate 0.3.2 (2018-08-21)
+- Layout changes: change the size and position of the color picker ([#93](https://github.com/nurpax/petmate/issues/93)) and make the top thumbnails bigger ([#91](https://github.com/nurpax/petmate/issues/91))
+- Add 'find the inverted version of the current char' feature.
+This is bound to the 'f' key
+- Bug fix: The Alt key (or Ctrl on macOS) would get stuck in down state when tabbing in and out of Petmate ([#94](https://github.com/nurpax/petmate/issues/94))

 Petmate 0.3.1 (2018-08-16)
 - Display current mouse x,y character coordinates and screencode under cursor ([#88](https://github.com/nurpax/petmate/issues/88))